Jim Mathews - President & CEO

 Carolyn Cokley - Director - Customer Advisory Committee Services

 As the Director - Customer Advisory Committee Services Carolyn will oversee the Amtrak Customer Advisory Committee (ACAC), which was created in 1997 as a group of volunteers to help Amtrak understand and meet the needs of its riders throughout the country.
 For the past two decades, members of ACAC have been providing new and innovative ideas for how Amtrak can assist seniors and people with mobility issues, how to improve food options, and even proposed the idea of the Quiet Car, which has been a dramatic success.
-Carolyn will also be working to develop similiar Advisory Committees for other rail transit agencies across the country.
+Carolyn will also be working to develop similar Advisory Committees for other rail transit agencies across the country.

 Carolyn's most recent position has been as a federal contractor with the U.S. Department of Housing and Urban Development, where she provided administrator and program management support in the Office of the Chief Human Capital Officer.
 Previously, she worked for Amtrak as an Employee Engagement and Recognition Programs manager.
 During her tenure with Amtrak, Carolyn's responsibilities included managing the annual Employee Appreciation Day events, the Employee Service Awards program and the Educational Assistance Program.
 For more than a decade, Cokley also chaired the 30-person employee selection committee for Amtrak’s Presidents Service & Safety Awards (PSSA) program and managed the planning and execution of the annual PSSA event.